phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option will read a saved test results file and output the raw result file run data to a CSV file.
 This raw (individual) result file output is intended for data analytic purposes where the result-file-to-csv is more end-user-ready.

 #### result-file-to-csv  [Test Result]
-This option will read a saved test results file and output the system hardware and software information along with the results to a CSV output.
-The CSV (Comma Separated Values) output can then be loaded into a spreadsheet for easy viewing.
+This option will read a saved test results file and output the system hardware and software information along with the results to a CSV (Comma Separated Values) file.
+This file can then be loaded into a spreadsheet for easy viewing.
 The outputted file appears in the user home directory or can otherwise be controlled via the OUTPUT_DIR and OUTPUT_FILE environment variables.

 #### result-file-to-html  [Test Result]
 This option will read a saved test results file and output the system hardware and software information along with the results to pure HTML file.
 No external files are required for CSS/JavaScript or other assets.
 The graphs are rendered as inline SVG.
 This is a pure HTML-only representation of the results for emailing or other easy analysis outside of the Phoronix Test Suite.
 The outputted file appears in the user home directory or can otherwise be controlled via the OUTPUT_DIR and OUTPUT_FILE environment variables.